Tylarobson/Tylarobson.Tytans-Website/README.md

 # Portfolio for an aspiring DJ
-  This website was created to help a friend to showcase his work to the public.
+  This website was created to help a friend to showcase his work to the public and attract more attention from people from around the world.

  # Links